xamotex1000/xamotex1000/README.md

 ### Contact Me

 You can reach out to me on Discord: [@xamotex1000](https://discord.com/users/xamotex1000).
-Whether you have questions, collaboration opportunities, or just want to chat, I'm always open to connecting.
+Whether you have questions, collaboration opportunities, or just want to chat, my DM's are open.

 ### Collaboration Opportunities